TobiasForner/rupym/README.md

 # Rust Python Manager (rupym)
-A CLI tool to manage python dependencies and projects
+A CLI tool to manage python dependencies and projects, written in Rust